rocky-linux/documentation/docs/guides/web/php.md

 The `opcache` (Optimizer Plus Cache) is the first level of cache on which we can influence.

-It keeps in memory the compiled php scripts which strongly impacts the execution of the web pages (removes the reading on disk of the script + the compilation time).
+It keeps the compiled PHP scripts in memory, which strongly impacts the execution of the web pages (removes the reading on disk of the script + the compilation time).

 To configure it, we must work on: